Any vegetarian diet needs alternatives to gelatin.

 This leaves vegetarians with a gap in cooking functionality when a recipe calls for a gel or thickening agent.
 It also leaves vegetarians with fewer options if they need a source of gelatin to increase bone and cartilage health.

 If you are a vegetarian and you are looking for something to replace gelatin, do not despair.
-Here are some alternative options for you:
+I found these alternative options for you on Amazon that work well:

 4. Increase your calcium intake.
 One component of gelatin supplements that allegedly increases joint health is calcium.
 If you want to increase your calcium intake without eating gelatin, you can simply consume more calcium-fortified foods and even take supplements.